HW-Core/js-lib-class/wiki/class-basic.md

                 }
             },

 But in following examples we will use the full syntax for a better understanding

-<h3> How to create an abstract class: </h3>
+###  How to create an abstract class:

     var $ = HWCore; // just an alias of HWCore

     var FirstName = $.Class({
-        <b>// specify class modifiers
+        // specify class modifiers
         // it can also be a string separated by spaces: "public abstract"
-        // NOTE: public could also be omitted in this case</b>
+        // NOTE: public could also be omitted in this case
         type: ["public", "abstract"],
         members: [
             {